drudru/KeyBox/README.md

 ## Features

-The device will emulate and ssh-agent and allow you to keep all of your ssh keys securely on this device.
-When the remote machine asks to authenticate, the user is presented with a UI to accept or deny the request.
+The device runs an ssh-agent.
+This allows you to keep all of your ssh keys securely on the Raspberry Pi.
+In addtion, when an authentication request comes in, your are presented with UI to accept or deny the request.

-The device will hold your passwords and allow you to play them back by emulating a USB keyboard.
+The device will also hold your passwords and allow you to play them back by emulating a USB keyboard.
-This is useful for machines that require a password upon boot to un-encrypt a hard drive.
+This is useful for machines that require a password upon boot to decrypt a hard drive.

 ## Software and Build Instructions